Baby & Me

 Baby & Me (赤ちゃんと僕, Aka-chan to Boku) is a Japanese manga series written and illustrated by Marimo Ragawa.
 It was published in Hakusensha's magazine Hana to Yume from 1991 to 1997.
 In North America, it was published by Viz Media.
 In 1995, Baby & Me received the 40th Shogakukan Manga Award in the shōjo category.
 An anime adaptation by Studio Pierrot aired on TV Tokyo and its affiliates from July 1996 to March 1997.

 A South Korean film adaptation of the anime, Baby and I, was released in 2008.
 As of November 2021, the manga had over 17.7 million copies in circulation.

+In 2026, it was announced that AnimEigo will release the series on Blu-ray in 2027.

 Plot

 Takuya Enoki lost his mother, Yukako, in a car accident.
 He now lives with his father, Harumi, and two-year-old little brother, Minoru.
 Although Takuya is only an elementary school student, he not only does all the housework, but takes care of his little brother.
 When the Kimura family blames him for Minoru's constant crying one day, his stress gradually builds up.
 A frustrated Takuya cannot help feeling upset over Minoru, who is stressing him and taking up all his time.

 Later, Takuya picks Minoru up from preschool and saves him from a brutal dog that blocked Minoru's way.
 After coming home and seeing Minoru crying, Takuya realizes that Minoru is just lonely and becomes ashamed of himself.
 From now on, Takuya learns to care for his little brother.